Rooting trees¶

 Information loss¶

 Is information lost when a tree is unrooted and then re-rooted?
-The answer is usually no, but there are instances in which data can be lost.
+The answer is no, as long as the proper root_dist

 tree.unroot().root('r2').unroot().root('r3', 'r4').draw('p');